zzb5233/tutorials/vm-ubuntu-20.04/README.md

 # Creating the VM

-Start creating a brand new VM by running `vagrant up` in this directory (install vagrant on your system if needed).
-This command would create a _release_ VM that includes P4 software installed from packages and allows to update it with `apt upgrade`.
+Start creating a brand new VM by running `vagrant up` in this directory (install Vagrant on your system if needed).
+This command creates a _release_ VM that includes P4 software installed from pre-compiled packages and allows to update those packages with `apt upgrade`.

 Alternatively, a development VM can be created by running `vagrant up dev`.
 Note that creating a development VM can take one to several hours, depending upon the speed of your computer and Internet connection.

-Steps taken to prepare a VM _after_ running `vagrant up` on the host OS.
-Some of these could probably be automated with programs, and changes to the `vagrant up` scripts that can do so are welcome.
-I did them manually to create a VM image simply to avoid the experimentation and time required to automate them, since I do not expect to create a new VM very often (a couple of times per year?).
+Below are steps that were performed _after_ one of the commands above was run on the host OS, before creating the VM images.
+Some of these steps could probably be automated with programs, and changes to the `vagrant` scripts that can do so are welcome.
+I performed these steps manually to create a VM image, simply to avoid the experimentation and time required to automate them.
+I typically only create new VM images once per month.

 + Log in as user p4 (password p4)
 + Click "Upgrade" in the pop-up window asking if you want to upgrade